-At SimScale we release a new version of our simulation platform every 2 weeks.
+At SimScale, we release a new version of our simulation platform every 2 weeks.
 Often it includes new features, but there is no release without improvements, as our focus is making the product as user-friendly as possible.
 And this was our challenge at the beginning: how can we create a product that is both highly performant and easy-to-use?
-Simulation is very complex and results can easily be misleading.
-One of our partners actually wrote about the topic in this article: When Is It just a Pretty Picture?
+Simulation is very complex and results can be easily misleading.
+One of our partners actually wrote about the topic in this article: When Is It Just a Pretty Picture?
 Tips For a Better Structural Analysis.

 We started by choosing state-of-the-art solvers.
-Among others, the OpenFOAM, Code_Aster, YADE, SU2 open source solvers were integrated into SimScale and the platform was developed to provide a full set of simulation features in one single tool.
-What is unique about it is that it comes with a user-friendly interface, no shell scripts, no coding, no struggle.
+Among others, the OpenFOAM, Code_Aster, YADE, and SU2 open source solvers were integrated into SimScale and the platform was developed to provide a full set of simulation features in one single tool.
+What is unique about it is that it comes with a user-friendly interface, no shell scripts, no coding, and no struggle.
 This massively reduces the expertise required to use it.

-2. Secondly, with templates and resources
+- Secondly, with templates and resources

-3. Tutorials, documentation, webinars
+- Tutorials, documentation, webinars

-Customers who subscribe to the Professional account also get phone and email support.
+Customers who subscribe to the Professional account also get a phone and email support.
 On review websites like Capterra, the SimScale support team is highly appreciated.
 This is because we sincerely care about our users’ success.
 As complex as simulation technology is, it has got nothing on a team driven to achieve customer satisfaction.

-5. Free access to the simulation software
+- Free access to the simulation software

 What about Security?

 It cannot be denied that software is going through a transformation phase.
-Experts are constantly talking about it, software providers are releasing cloud versions, users ask for accessibility and collaboration options and the Internet seems to take part in everything.
+Experts are constantly talking about it, software providers are releasing cloud versions, users ask for accessibility and collaboration options, and the Internet seems to take part in everything.
 With these trends, one can conclude that the future of product design is in cloud computing and SaaS solutions.